josrolgil/josrolgil.github.io/_posts/2025-03-18-traffic-with-hyperfoil.md

 ```
 Then I defined the phases, in my example I have the *rampup* and *main* phases.

 In the *rampup* I want to start sending traffic but not abruptly.
-To achieve it the phase property "increasingRate" can be used to define the number of request is used initially and the number to reach: *initialUsersPerSec* and *targetUsersPerSec*, for a duration of 10s.
+To achieve it the phase property "increasingRate" can be used to define the number of requests used initially and the number to reach: *initialUsersPerSec* and *targetUsersPerSec*, for a duration of 10s.
 Then you have to define what is called the forks, the sub-phases of traffic.
 In my *rampup* configuration I do not define but point to then because the definition happens in the other phase.
 Note the * to reference the definition.
 ```yaml
 - rampup:
     increasingRate: